dannsam/xenko-docs/manual/audio/playing-component.md

 ![Add AudioListener Component](media/audio-add-audiolistener-component.png)

+> [!Warning] On iOS, only one `AudioListenerComponent` will work.
+> You can still create multiple listeners but only one will be used.
+> This issue will be addressed in future releases.

 ###Audio Emitters
 Spatialized sounds are produced by **Entities** with an `AudioEmitter Component`.
-You can assign sound to these _Components_ in Game Studio, and then use **Scripts** to manage Audio at runtime.
+You can assign sound Assets to these _Components_ in Game Studio, and then use **Scripts** to manage Audio at runtime.
-`AudioEmitter Component` always emits _Sounds_ from the Entity location.
+`AudioEmitter Component` always emits _Sounds_ from Entity's location.

+###Doppler Effect
+Doppler effect describes sound waves produced by a mobile sound source.
+Sound coming from a moving object has different frequency depending on the observer's position:

+* Sound coming from an approaching source has higher frequency.
+* Sound of the same source moving away from the observer has lower frequency.

+**Spatialized Audio** takes Doppler effect into account for an even more natural audio experience.

 **TODO: Pic of game studio Entity with a AudioEmitterComponent and some sounds in it**